Save up to 25%… Shop Our Birthday Sale Now!

 • Helps to boost the body’s immune response (3)

-• Aids in enhancing digestion and easing stomach discomfort
+• Aids in regulating digestion and easing stomach discomfort

-• Helps stabilize cortisol levels during stress, so the body can regain its balance
+• Helps stabilize cortisol levels during stressful conditions so that the body can regain its balance

 • Aids in the fight against free radicals